St. Paul, Oregon: Annual cultural events

 The St. Paul Rodeo has been held every 4th of July since 1935.
 It is one of the 20 largest rodeos in the U.S. and was voted by the Professional Rodeo Cowboys Association as the finest rodeo in the Pacific Northwest in 1991.

-Also, every summer, the Professional Bull Riders holds a minor-league, Touring Pro Division (TPD) event in St. Paul.
+In July 2023, the St. Paul Rodeo was inducted into the Pro Rodeo Hall of Fame..

 Museums and other points of interest

+Brentano House on the left.
+Murphy House on the right.

 The center of St. Paul was listed on the National Register of Historic Places (NRHP) in 1982 as the St. Paul Historic District.
 The district includes 63 contributing properties, with St. Paul Catholic Church, which is also individually listed on the NRHP, as the centerpiece.

+The St. Paul Mission Historical Society owns two historic houses that are open at the October annual meeting and on request.